Brewood: Politics

-In UK parliamentary elections, Brewood and Coven forms a part of the South Staffordshire constituency.
-The local MP is the Conservative Gavin Williamson.
+In UK parliamentary elections until 2024, Brewood and Coven formed a part of the South Staffordshire constituency.
+It is now part of Stone, Great Wyrley and Penkridge constituency.
+The local MP remains the Conservative Gavin Williamson.
 From 1974 to 2010, the MP was the Conservative Sir Patrick Cormack.

 Brewood's representative on Staffordshire County Council is Mark E Sutton, Conservative.
 It is represented on South Staffordshire District Council by three Conservative councillors, Wendy Sutton, Diane Holmes and Joyce Bolton.

 Features

 The Shropshire Union Canal passes through the western edge of Brewood (and over Stretton Aqueduct).
 The River Penk flows along the eastern edge.
 Belvide Reservoir, which feeds the canal, is about one kilometre to the north-west.

 There is a Brewood Civic Society and a Rotary Club of Brewood.
 Brewood is also the home of the Brewood Singers.
 The village came second in the South Staffordshire Best Kept Village 2005 challenge and has won the competition numerous times.

 Brewood is also home to the annual Brewood Cycle Challenge a popular cycle sportive taking place each June and the Brewood 10K Run each September.

-Jim Lea of Slade lives on the outskirts.
-Martin Gilks, drummer of the British pop band The Wonder Stuff, grew up in Brewood.
-Siân Reeves, British actress most famous for playing the character Sydney Henshall in the Manchester-based television drama Cutting It, grew up in Brewood.